Eddie Sholl

-Edward "Eddie" Sholl (15 April 1872 – 29 June 1952), also known as Ted Sholl, was an Australian rules footballer who played for the Melbourne Football Club in the Victorian Football League (VFL).
+Edward Sholl (15 April 1872 – 29 June 1952) was an Australian rules footballer who played for the Melbourne Football Club in the Victorian Football League (VFL).

 Sholl played six games in the 1897 inaugural VFL season, three of which were finals.

 He captained Melbourne in 1899 and in the same year represented Victoria in an interstate fixture against South Australia.

 A fullback, he kept Gerald Brosnan goal-less in the 1900 VFL Grand Final, which Melbourne won.